FUJINON 28mm F3.5 from TIARA

 Review

-It should have originally been an L39 screw mount, but the M/L ring seems to be fixed and cannot be removed.
+It should have been an L39 screw mount, but the M/L ring seems to be fixed and cannot be removed.

 The nameplate of this lens only says “28mm F3.5”, and unlike the Kyocera T-Proof and Tessar lenses, there is no “Tess” or other notation indicating the lens on the nameplate.
 Therefore, in order to identify the lens used, I looked for a compact camera equipped with a 28mm F3.5 prime lens before purchasing.
-The only cameras equipped with a 28mm F3.5 prime lens that remained were either Fujifilm’s Tiara (Tiara 2) or Nikon’s Nikon Mini (AF600D), and I determined that the Tiara was most likely the case based on the shape of the lens front frame.
+The only cameras equipped with a 28mm F3.5 prime lens that remained were either Fujifilm’s Tiara (Tiara 2) or Nikon’s Nikon Mini (AF600D), and I judged that the Tiara was most likely the case based on the shape of the lens front frame.
 In addition, I was able to confirm that it was definitely the Tiara by looking at the exterior photo of the modified Tiara lens on Hayata Camera Lab’s Miyazaki Optical Lens Modification page.

 When I looked up the lens information on the website in the reference link before purchasing, I was a little hesitant to purchase it because it said that Tiara lenses are lenses from the film era, so you can’t expect good depiction in the peripheral areas and they don’t work well with digital cameras.
 However, as an Ms-optics modified lens enthusiast, I couldn’t resist the temptation to use this lens and purchased it.

-- Tidbits about the Cardia Mini Tiara
+Trivia about the Cardia Mini Tiara

 - Released in 1994

-- Trivia about the Cardia Mini Tiara 2
+Trivia about the Cardia Mini Tiara 2

 - Released in 1997

-The website explaining compact cameras in the reference link states that there seems to be a difference in the lens coating between the Tiara and Tiara 2, which makes the image look different, but since there is no way to compare them at present, the truth is unknown.
+The website explaining compact cameras in the reference link states that there seems to be a difference in the lens coating between the Tiara and Tiara 2, which makes the image look different, but since there is no way to compare them at the moment, the truth is unknown.
 I also looked online for lens configuration diagrams and looked at old camera magazines, but it seems that Fujifilm does not openly disclose lens configuration diagrams, and all I know is that it uses 4 groups, 4 elements, and aspherical lenses.
 I don’t want to buy a junk Tiara and cut it in half, so I don’t know the lens configuration.
 If you have any information, please let me know.

-Specification and Competitor
+Specification

 Items | FUJIFILM TIARA | Nikon mini(AF600) | RICOH GR1 |